 How can public awareness and preparedness contribute to telecommunication/ICT services and technology resilience?

-What capacity building and skills development initiatives are needed to support telecommunication/ICT services and technologies resilience?
+What capacity building and skills development initiatives are needed to support telecommunication/ICT services and technologies’ resilience?

-How can international cooperation and collaboration strengthen telecommunication/ICT services and technologies resilience?
+How can international cooperation and collaboration strengthen telecommunication/ICT services and technologies’ resilience?

 How can networks, including NRENs (National Research and Education Networks), leverage existing infrastructure, technologies, and community assets to enhance the resilience of telecommunications and telecommunication/ICT services?